 The time frames specified in this section are intended as general descriptions rather than requirements or hard limits as sub-transient and transient times are a function of machine characteristics.
 This definition means that the GFM CBR will nearly immediately (in the sub-transient time frame) begin to respond to changes in the external system and attempt to maintain CBR control during challenging network conditions to maintain grid stability.
 In GFM CBRs, the voltage phasor is controlled to maintain synchronism with other devices in the grid at steady-state conditions while regulating the active and reactive power appropriately to support the grid.

-Because different types of GFM IBRs have different capabilities and limitations, the UNIFI V3 document proposes four tiers of GFM device capability as illustrated in Table 3.
+Because different types of GFM CBRs have different capabilities and limitations, the UNIFI V3 document proposes four tiers of GFM device capability as illustrated in Table 3.

 Table 3 UNIFI V3 GFM Performance Tiers (UNIFI V3 Table 1)